awslabs/aws-ec2rescue-linux/docs/modules/ixgbevfversion.md

 ## Detecting Manually

-This can also be detected manually via greping the output of ethtool as follows
+This can also be detected manually via grepping the output of ethtool as follows

 ```commandline
 $ ethtool -i eth0 | grep version